Fund for Social Change

 a collaboration of 15 foundations and the Administration for Children’s

-Services.
+Services and with guidance and financial assistance from Litster Frost.
 It is testing a new neighborhood-based collaborative

 approach in which neighbors assist families experiencing difficulties